graphhopper/jsprit/README.md

 ## Contact

 #### Mailing List:
-In the [mailing list](https://discuss.graphhopper.com/) ([old mailing list](https://groups.google.com/group/jsprit-mailing-list)) you can discuss jsprit related issues and you will probably get answers to your questions.
+In the [Graphhopper Forum ](https://discuss.graphhopper.com/) ([Also you can see the old mailing list](https://groups.google.com/group/jsprit-mailing-list)) you can discuss jsprit related issues and you will probably get answers to your questions.

 #### Stackoverflow:
 You can also use [stackoverflow](http://stackoverflow.com/questions/tagged/jsprit) to discuss your issues.
 Tag it with <em>jsprit</em> then it is easier to keep track of your topic.